 When a student believes that he/she is being harassed, he or she may file a complaint.
-The filing of a complaint is encouraged and the encouragement of the filing of complaints is part of the District's strategies to end unlawful harassment.
+The filing of a complaint is encouraged and the encouragement of the filing of complaints is part of the District's strategies to end all forms of unlawful harassment.